norman/tlua/README.md

-It is in some ways conceptually similar to [Rake](http://rake.rubyforge.org/), but is oriented exclusively towards task running rather replacing Makefiles, and doesn't require a special file format or DSL.
+It is in some ways conceptually similar to [Rake](http://rake.rubyforge.org/), but is oriented exclusively towards task running rather replacing Makefiles, and doesn't require a special file format or DSL - it's just plain Lua.

+## Intended Use

+Use TLua to run project tasks such as:

+* Invoking tests
+* Archiving files for a rock
+* Generating Luadocs
+* Populating a database with sample data
+* etc.

 ## Usage